Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 - Validate configuration with metadata (in: `L2/meta`).
 - Reference model compilation and simulation, to produce the `golden output`.
 - Uut design compilation and simulation.
 - Output post-processing (e.g., timestamps processing to produce throughput figures).
-The output of the reference model ( `logs/ref_output.txt` ) is verified against the output of the AIE graphs (`logs/uut_output.txt`).
+The output of the reference model ( `logs/ref_output.txt` ) is verified against the output of the AI Engine graphs (`logs/uut_output.txt`).
 - Status generation.
-On completion of the make, the `logs/status_<config_details>.txt` file will contain the result of compilation, simulation, and an indication of whether the reference model and AIE model outputs match.
+On completion of the make, the `logs/status_<config_details>.txt` file will contain the result of compilation, simulation, and an indication of whether the reference model and AI Engine model outputs match.
 The report will also contain resource utilization and performance metrics.

 Compiling Using the Makefile
 ----------------------------